Despite Struggles, Rajon Rondo Remains Optimistic About Lakers’ Playoff Chances, ‘We’ve Got LeBron’

-Having the best basketball player on the planet, LeBron James, on their roster, the Los Angeles Lakers entered the 2018-19 NBA season with the goal of ending their five-year playoff drought.
+Having LeBron James on their roster, the Los Angeles Lakers entered the 2018-19 NBA season with the goal of ending their five-year playoff drought.
 Earlier this season, the Lakers managed to establish themselves as one of the top four NBA teams in the deep Western Conference.
-However, things have dramatically changed when the Lakers are hit by multiple injuries.
+However, things have dramatically changed when the Lakers were hit by multiple injuries.

 In the 14 games without their two leaders, LeBron James and Rajon Rondo, the Lakers only won five and suffered embarrassing losses to rebuilding teams like the New York Knicks and the Cleveland Cavaliers.
-Rondo has managed to return in the Lakers’ recent game against the Minnesota Timberwolves, but his presence was not enough for the team to get a victory.
+Rondo has managed to return during the Lakers’ recent game against the Minnesota Timberwolves, but his presence was not enough for the team to get a victory.

-As of now, the Lakers are already out of the playoff picture, sitting in the No. 9 spot in the Western Conference with a 25-24.
+As of now, the Lakers are already out of the playoff picture, sitting in the No. 9 spot in the Western Conference with a 25-24 record.
 However, Rajon Rondo doesn’t seem to be worried that the Lakers will fail to reach the postseason this year.

 “We’ve got LeBron,” Rondo answered when asked how the team feels over their chances of reaching the playoffs, via Lakers Nation.
 “I don’t know when’s the last time he missed the playoffs.”

 It’s easy to understand why Rajon Rondo is very optimistic about the Lakers’ playoff chances.
-The Lakers currently have the man, LeBron James, who has been to the NBA Playoffs for thirteen consecutive years and made eight straight appearances to the NBA Finals.
+The Lakers currently have LeBron James, who has been to the NBA Playoffs for 13 consecutive years, and made eight straight appearances to the NBA Finals.
 Once LeBron James returns 100 percent healthy, he will surely do his best to bring the Lakers back to the playoff race.

 Rajon Rondo said his hand felt "fine" in his return for the Lakers, and his teammates raved about his impact and how happy they were to have him back. https://t.co/UxSqUp1HZ5 pic.twitter.com/EWZLVJjl6q